sylvinite/pipeline-provision/README.md

 - Requires a `charon_credentials.yml` to be placed under `host_vars/127.0.0.1/` with appropriate values set for the variables `charon_base_url`, `charon_api_token_upps` and `charon_api_token_sthlm`.
 (TODO: Contemplate whether this should be structured otherwise)
 - For deploying sw the user needs to be in both the `ngi-sw` and the `ngi` groups.
 Everything under `/lupus/ngi` will be owned by `ngi-sw`, except the `db` and `log` dirs that will be owned by `ngi`.
 That way a select few people can write new programs and configs, but all NGI functional accounts (`funk_004`, `funk_006` etc) can write log files, to the SQL database, etc.

-Two manual steps are also needed for each func account.
+Three manual steps are also needed for each func account.
 In respective `~/.bashrc` the following snippet needs to be added:

 	# Enter the ngi_pipeline working environment
 	source /lupus/ngi/conf/sourceme_<site>.sh